craftingcity/The-Known-World/Prenotes Apr 12 24.md

 From what you know, Minyostalma is fully contained by the [[The Church of the White Flame|White Church]] under military guard due to its nature as an area where reality has become anomalous.
 Those who enter willingly are under the impressions that the risk is worth the reward.

-We return to the party as they
+We return to the party as they have breached the northern walls surrounding Minyostalma.
+You see before you a large rolling field of thin dark grass, where dark twisted trees and low bushes dotted about.
+You can see a large chapel some 600 feet in front of you.
+Beyond

 ### What does the World Know?